Year 2

 RE

 Summer Half Term 1: We will learn about Pentecost through our topic of Spread the Word.
 Using our religious learning, we will answer our big question of ‘What responsibilities are involved in passing on messages?’
+In our Other Faiths topic, we will learn about Hinduism.
+Our focus will be on how prayer is part of the Hindu way of life.

-Summer Half Term 2: In our other faiths topic, we will learn about Islam.
-We will explore how religious belief shapes the way some people live out their lives.
+Summer Half Term 2: In our topic of Thanksgiving, we will learn about the Eucharist and answer the question ‘What is special about the Bible and why is it important to us?’
 In our topic of the Universal Church, we will be learning through scripture about what we treasure and why.
-We will relate our learning to answering our big question ‘What made me?’
+We will relate our learning to answering our big question ‘What made me?’.

 Science